 We’ll begin with setting up the container.
 This will allow you to generate a code to place on the website.
 In company name, you’ll want to place the website’s URL without the “www.”
 Click the “web” button under “where to use container.”
 Now, you’ll want to click the “create” button.

 This will bring you to the terms of service page where you’ll want to click “yes.”

 Clicking “yes” to the terms of service will bring you to the implementation code and instructions for Google Tag Manager.
 This code is the code you’ll want to install on your website.

 First, you’ll need to determine how you interact with the website.
 Is there a CMS, or a developer that writes the code?
 Maybe you use a landing page tool instead.

 Some agencies use landing page tools rather than a CMS or a website.
 These are tools like ClickFunnels and Unbounce.
-If you use ClickFunnels, then you’ll want to follow this guide on placing the Google Tag Manager container.
 If you’re an Unbounce user, then place the Google Tag Manager container with the helpful video tutorial below.

 Once you’ve opened an account for your agency, or if you’re working with an existing account (your own or a client’s), you can set up other Google Tag Manager subaccounts for clients.
 You do this by logging into your Tag Manager account, and then clicking on the three dots on the right hand side.